 The man walked through the gate.
-A sheep bleated in his direction.
+A sheep, still awake and being led around the courtyard by what he assumed was a shepard, bleated in his direction.
 No one else noticed.
 The hubhub of business in the main square did not change.
 He shrugged and walked on to the small oikimion, taking in its battered appearance, rough stonework and woodwork black with rot.
 And he sighed, for he knew there was work to be done.
-He ducked under the low door and blinked, eyes adjusting quickly to the relative dark - the only light came through gaps between the wooden tiles that made up the roof.
+He ducked under the low door and blinked, eyes adjusting quickly to the dark - the only light came through gaps between the wooden tiles that made up the roof.

 Inside, there was one family, praying.
 They were five - two adults, two little sons, and one somewhat older girl.
 The youngest child could barely walk yet, and the oldest looked to be about ten years old.
 Alexios swallowed as he recalled himself at that age.
 He shook his head to chase away the visions of the alley, and walked up to them.
 “Sagonos’ light upon you, brothers and sisters.
 I am Father Alexios, to whom the care for this house has been given.”
 He said.
 The father took in his appearance before reaching out his hand.
 “Welcome, Father.
 I am Hephaestos, the town’s blacksmith.
 This is my wife Eurike, the little ones are Barbas and Tonotos, and my daughter Euphrosine.”
 Alexios nodded to the wife, and knelt to ruffle the boys’ hair.
 Then he turned to the daughter, who didn’t hesitate before blurting out “Can I touch your head?”.